Medical Editor: John P. Cunha, DO, FACOEP

 Nervous system: dizziness and vertigo.

-Pulmonary: asthma exacerbations
+Pulmonary: acute asthma exacerbations

 Read the entire FDA prescribing information for Binosto (Alendronate Sodium Effervescent Tablets)